brummer10/CairoColorPicker/README.md

 ![CairoColorPicker](https://github.com/brummer10/CairoColorPicker/blob/main/CairoColorPicker.png?raw=true)

 ## Features
-Pick a color from anywere on the Display (Hotkey ctrl), or from a Color weel, and show the rgba cairo values.
+Pick a color from anywere on the Display (Hotkey ctrl) or from the Color circle and show the values as Cairo rgba, True Color RGB or html notation.
 CairoColorPicker dont need to be installed, it could run from everywere.

 ## Dependencys